 |Settling||Get settled in centrifugation||Do not settle||Settle on their own|

-|Example||Milk, blood, smoke||Salt and sugar in water||Sand in water, dusty air|
+|Example||Milk, blood, smoke||Salt solution, Sugar solution||Sand in water, dusty air|

 Mass of solute (NaCl) = 36 g

 Mass of solution (NaCl + H2O) = 136 g

 Concentration = Mass of solute/Mass of solution x 100